biocypher/biocypher/_sources/tutorial-adapter.md.txt

 Here, the adapter class (and adapters inheriting from it) contains a singleton instance of the BioCypher interface.
 Thus, the adapter needs to provide BioCypher functionality to the outside via dedicated methods.
-This allows for more complex workflows, for instance executing multiple adapters in a single for-loop, or writing from a stream of data, e.g. in a Neo4j transaction.
+This allows for more complex workflows, for instance, reducing clutter when executing multiple adapters in a single for-loop, or writing from a stream of data, e.g. in a Neo4j transaction (which happens inside the adapter).

 ```{code-block} python
 :caption: Main script